-Students must earn grades of "C" or better (where grades of "C-" are unacceptable) in all courses specific to either the major or the minor selected for both degrees offered through this unit.
+Students must earn grades of "C" or better (where grades of "C-" are unacceptable) in all courses specific to either the major or the minor in Computer Science.
 Graduating seniors are also required to take an exit examination.
+In addition, the following four courses must be completed with a grade of "B-" or better once admitted by the University: